Derzo/AdvancedReplaysDocumentation/ReadMe.md

 In this case the character would be the TrackedActor and the clone the ReplayActor.
 Also, from now on I'll call the hidden/shown as **killed**/**Waken** because it doesn't just hide the actors, it also removes collision, physics simulations and tick.
 More on that later.

 You control a replay with a **ReplayComponent** and create blueprint instances of the **ReplayActor** base class with additional script using the built-in events and functions.

-Setting up a ReplayComponent
+Quickstart, ReplayComponent
 ----------
 Add a ReplayComponent to an easily accessable blueprint class such as PlayerState or GameMode.
 This way you can access it and control the replay anywhere.
+You can have multiple different replays using different ReplayComponents, though usually 1 is enough.

 (gif)